St. Louis Breast Lift Specialist

 During the consultation, your surgeon will determine whether you are a good candidate for a short-scar procedure.
 The mastopexy technique that is best for you will depend on the size and shape of your breasts, the size of your areolas, and the extent of the sagging and excess skin.

 Women who have breasts that are both small and sagging may get the best results if the mastopexy is combined with breast implants.
-For many women, mastopexy plus augmentation produces better results when done as two procedures, with the mastopexy performed first followed by augmentation a few months later.
+For many women, mastopexy plus breast augmentation produces better results when done as two procedures, with the mastopexy performed first followed by augmentation a few months later.
 If this is a possibility, your surgeon will thoroughly discuss breast implants and the timing of surgery so you can make a fully informed decision.

 Breast Lift: The Surgery